getian107/MGBB-GSA-QC/README.md

 - **Variant Extraction**: We extracted genotyped variants from the post-imputation data (the dataset qc'ed only using INFO score R2 > 0.6) by *PLINK*.
 - **Remove Batch effect**
   - Independent GWAS were performed (4 for GSA and 10 for MEGA), with each analysis employing a binary coding scheme to compare one batch versus the remaining batches, adjusting for sex
-  - Variants showing potential association with batch effect (association P < 1e-4), as identified in each of the independent GWAS (4 for GSA and 10 for MEGA), were subsequently pooled and removed from downstream ancestry assignment analysis
+  - Variants showing potential batch effects (association P < 1e-4), as identified in each of the independent GWAS (4 for GSA and 10 for MEGA), were subsequently pooled and removed from downstream ancestry assignment analysis

 ### GSA dataset